gpxz/guides/python.md

 It's good practice to validate the HTTP status code of the response.

 This is a number returned with API responses that will be `200` when successful, and something else if unsuccessful.
-The `requests` library has the `raise_for_status()` method that will throw an arror for non-successful status codes.
+The `requests` library has the `raise_for_status()` method that will throw an error for non-successful status codes.
 That prevents your code from continuing to operate on invalid data!

 ```python
 # Make the request and validate the response.